glaucopater/ReactAutocompletion/README.md

 AutoCompletion
 ===

-A React JS Web Component for auto complete feature
+A React JS Web Component with auto complete feature
 ---

 I tried to limit the number of packages in order to have a small code solution.